Time-multiplexed In-memory computation scheme for mapping Quantized Neural Networks on hybrid CMOS-OxRAM building blocks: Introduction

 \begin{enumerate} \item Demonstration of a batchnorm-free end-to-end implementation (synapse and neuron on same die) of CMOS-OxRAM based hardware QNNs (BNN/TNN). \item Time-multiplexed VMM computation using single device per synapse and sequentially-applied input activation. \item Performance comparison of QNNs based on BNN/TNN as well as impact of MLC state distributions using FMNIST dataset. \item Proposed hardware mapping strategy for QNN shows performance change of $<$5\% (decrease of 2-5\% for TNN, increase of 0.2\% for BNN) compared to software-based implementation. \end{enumerate}

-The manuscript is organized as follows: Section~\ref{lit} describes key concepts such as BNN/TNN alongwith hardware implementations, Section~\ref{oxram} presents details of fabricated circuits (sigmoid neuron and 1T-1R synapse) and device characterization results, Section~\ref{vmm} describes proposed VMM computation for BNN/TNN realization, Section~\ref{result} describes key results based on simulations and finally Section~\ref{conc} provides concluding remarks.
+The manuscript is organized as follows: Section~\ref{lit} describes key concepts such as BNN/TNN along with hardware implementations, Section~\ref{oxram} presents details of fabricated circuits (sigmoid neuron and 1T-1R synapse) and device characterization results, Section~\ref{vmm} describes proposed VMM computation scheme for BNN/TNN realization, Section~\ref{result} describes key results based on network simulations and finally Section~\ref{conc} provides concluding remarks.